shreyasl10/Dotfiles/Readme.md

 # My Dotfiles
 This desktop is heavily inspired and created on [Archcraft](https://archcraft-os.github.io).
 Its a great minimal arch based distro with a gorgeous desktop.
 All credits go to the creator of that distro and I have just modified stuff on top of it to my liking.

+Do checkout https://github.com/adi1090x , he has contributed immensely to the Linux community.

 ## Screenshots